PigeonProtocolConsortium/pigeon-spec/README.md

 ## Constraints and Design Philosophy

- * Support Offline-first by being offline-only.
+ * Offline-first means offline-only.
 Never incorporate TCP or UDP features ever.
 Such concerns must be handled by higher-level protocols or by application developers.
 This is to ensure that the protocol is always a viable option for off-grid use cases.
+ * Natural is better than simple.
+Convention over configuration.
+Do not make plugins for common use cases unless it would hurt portability.
  * Prefer a monolithic internal structure.
 Avoid external dependencies except for limited use cases (Eg: crypto libs).
 Do not break things into smaller pieces until there are at least three real-world reasons to do so.
 Decoupling a library into a package for only 2 use cases is not acceptable.
  * Maintain ecosystem diversity by having a protocol that can be easily and entirely ported to new languages and platforms.
  * No singletons.
 No signing authorities, no servers of any kind, even locally, no differentiation between peers (eg: no "super peers").
- * Configuration is always a design comprise.
+ * Configuration is always a design compromise.
 We will allow a limit of 10 configuration options for all eternity.
 These are simple key/value pairs.
 No nesting, no namespacing, no dots, no dashes, no nested config names, no arrays, none of that crap.
 Seriously, I'm watching you.
  * Assume CPU and RAM are not plentiful.
  * Assume platform has no networking support.
 No servers.
-No hooks for startups, shutdowns, or reboots.
+No hooks for startup, shutdown, or reboot.
  * Assume block storage is plentiful when making resource allocation tradeoffs.
  * Files are better than sessions, but be filesystem agnostic.
 Persistence mechanisms are implementation-specific.
  * Provide tamper resistance.
 Privacy features will be added later.